Biz-codes/we-friendly-capstone-server/README.md

 ### 10. Development Roadmap (to do later)
-This is v2.0 of the app, but future enhancements are expected to include:
+This is v1.0 of the app, but future enhancements are expected to include:
-* add functionality to allow users to create a shopping list for items they are missing for a project
+* add functionality to allow users to sort search results by closest zipcode, highest rating, etc.
 * add functionality for users to retrieve forgotten log in information
-* add functionality for users to upload pictures of their projects
+* add functionality for users to upload pictures of businesses/services
-* add icons and/or images for common inventory items
-* add databases shared among users to add tools, supplies and projects that other users have added
+* add functionality for users to like or comment on other user's reviews
+* add functionality to follow favorite reviewers
+* add functionality for users to connect with local events